-- 2.1 The Carers (Scotland) Act 2016 gives a clear duty to local authorities to waive charges for short breaks and respite where this is of benefit to the carer and allows for a continuation of that caring role. - 2.2 There is no timescale attached to this; the view is it should be implemented as soon as is practically possible.
-The Scottish Government has recently released guidance around how the waiving of charges could be implemented and it is now reasonable to consider the waiving of charges. - 2.3 The Scottish Government has allocated recurring funding to cover the roll out of the Act and this money can be used to cover the costs of waiving charges.
+- 2.1 The Carers (Scotland) Act 2016 gives a clear duty to Local Authorities to waive charges for short breaks and respite where this is of benefit to the carer and allows for a continuation of that caring role. - 2.2 Inverclyde Health and Social Care Committee took the decision on Thursday 26 April 2019 to waive the charges for residential respite and short breaks for carers and young carers. - 2.3 The Scottish Government has allocated recurring funding to cover the roll out of the Act and this money can be used to cover the costs of waiving charges.